RockWallet · UX Writing · Case Study No. 01

 Outcome

-The moments that build trust are rarely the flashy ones.
-They’re the moments when something goes wrong, takes longer than expected, or can’t happen yet and the product still manages to sound calm, clear, and respectful.
+The moments that build trust are not the flashy "success" messages.
+Rather, they're the moments when something goes wrong, takes longer than expected, or can't happen yet and the product still manages to sound calm, clear, and respectful.
+That's where good UX writing really shines.